Savaw/Domain-Adaptation/README.md

     - `max_epochs`: Maximum number of epochs to run the training

-    - `patience`: Maximum number of epochs to continue if no improvement is seen
+    - `patience`: Maximum number of epochs to continue if no improvement is seen (Early stopping parameter)

     - `batch_size`